Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Verapamil/Verapamil_evaluation_report.md

 ## 2.1 Modeling Strategy<a id="modeling-strategy"></a>

 The general concept of building a PBPK model has previously been described by e.g. Kuepfer et al. ([Kuepfer 2016](#5-references)).
-The relevant anthropometric (height, weight) and physiological information (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([PK-Sim Ontogeny Database Version 7.3](#5-references)).
+The relevant anthropometric (height, weight) and physiological information (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([Schlender 2016](#5-references)).
 This information was incorporated into PK-Sim® and was used as default values for the simulations in adults.

 Variability of plasma proteins and CYP enzymes are integrated into PK-Sim® and described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([PK-Sim Ontogeny Database Version 7.3](#5-references), [Schlender 2016](#5-references)) or otherwise referenced for the specific process.